Taiwan profile - full overview

 But growing fears over China's influence has led to widespread dissatisfaction in Taiwan.
 In March 2014, hundreds of young activists, dubbed the Sunflower Movement, occupied Taiwan's parliament building in an unprecedented protest against a trade pact aimed at forging closer ties with Beijing.

-The government's pro-China policy led to a crushing defeat for the ruling Kuomintang party in local elections forcing Mr Ma to step down as chairman.
+The government's pro-China policy led to a crushing defeat for the ruling Kuomintang party in local elections forcing Mr Ma to step down as chairman, followed by a convincing win at the January 2016 presidential election for the pro-independence Democratic Progressive Party's Tsai Ing-wen.

-Despite the thaw in relations, Taiwan has said it aims to update its weaponry, including new surface-to-air missiles, to counter the perceived military threat from China.
+Despite the thaw in relations, Taiwan said it aimed to update its weaponry, including new surface-to-air missiles, to counter the perceived military threat from China.

 In the past, this has been partly offset by the pivotal relationship between Taipei and Washington, which is the main weapons supplier to the island - one of the world's biggest buyers of arms.
 Beijing regularly expresses anger at US arms sales to Taiwan.